 If your baby will go for it get them for them.
 Their little eyes are still adjusting to the bright light and the light is very bright on the beach.
 Hayes thinks he is hilarious when he wears them so we have been lucky enough to get him wearing them.
 These ones are great!

 Those babies get sweaty and it gets hot carrying them around, so I think it is great to have your carrier on hand if you want to wander the beach for a little bit.
+You may also consider this stylish woven baby moses bassinet for your baby.

 There is no shade on the beach so bring your own so your little one has a place to fall asleep without being in the sun or to just lay and relax while you catch some rays.